 After your weekend in Hamburg, it’s simple to get to other Germany cities.
 The train to Berlin is less than 2 hours away by train and direct.
 Not to mention, the Hamburg music festival scene is not the only one in Germany.
 You can hop around over the summer if music is your jam and see a few more.
 Or, stick around and do Oktoberfest (which is actually in September) in Munich and many other German cities.

-If you rather head north, there’s no more cities to explore – but there is the seaside.
+If you rather head north, there are no more cities to explore – but there is the seaside.
 I loved a quick overnight in Heiligenhafen, which is just a few miles across the sea from Denmark.